 1. Smaller, more frequent meals

 Too much food at any one time means lots of work for your gut microbes.
 Instead of having three main meals, split your food intake into four or five smaller meals spread across the day to make things more manageable for your gut microbes.
-Check out our blog 7 best foods to help you de-bloat.

 2. Take your time